Introduction to Salmon Chowder

 Vegetables

-- Onion and Carrot: Essential for building flavor in the broth.
+- Onion and Carrot: Build the base taste for your broth.

 Broth and Cream

-For creaminess, heavy cream is often preferred, but alternatives such as coconut milk or cashew cream can be used for a dairy-free approach.
+For creaminess, heavy cream is common.
+But you can use coconut milk or cashew cream for dairy-free versions.

 Spices and Seasonings